PyRo1121/chatbot/README.md

 - `!queueclear` - Clear the song queue (broadcaster/mods only)
 - `!queueremove [position]` - Remove a song from the queue (broadcaster/mods only)
 - `!roast @username` - Generate a playful roast for a user
+- `!points` - Check your points with a witty response
+- `!leaderboard` - View the points leaderboard with humorous commentary
 - `!commands` - List available commands
 - `!ping` - Check if the bot is responsive
 - `!viewerstats` - Show viewer statistics and engagement metrics